Anna Murray Vail: Professional activities

 Every department of the Red Cross has borrowed nurses and aids, and we of the American Fund have given everything we had for the emergency.
 If it gets worse, I shall offer my own services, for I can make beds and clean up, and no part of the work will terrify me, even if I am not a trained nurse.

-Later years
+Later life and death

-While living in France she acquired a house in Héricy.
-Here she would spend her remaining years, continuing her work as a librarian until blindness forced her to stop.
+While living in France, Vail acquired a house in Héricy, where she lived for the rest of her life continuing her work as a librarian until blindness forced her to retire.
 She died in Vieux Logis on December 18, 1955, and is buried in the municipal cemetery at Héricy.